ooples/pine_script_docs/source/concepts/Sessions.rst

 Introduction
 ------------

-Session information is usable in two different ways in Pine Script™:
+Session information is usable in three different ways in Pine Script™:

 1. **Session strings** containing from-to start times and day information that can be used in functions such as `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ and